Chart Color Schemes

 Infrastructure

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 27 projects that may impact the area.
-Key projects include Ryman Healthcare Ringwood East Retirement Village, Ringwood East Activity Centre Structure Plan, Bedford Rise, and Canterbury Road and Heathmont Road Intersection Improvements.
-The following list details those most relevant.
+AreaSearch identified 26 projects likely impacting the area.
+Notable projects include Ryman Healthcare Ringwood East Retirement Village, Ringwood East Activity Centre Structure Plan, Bedford Rise, and Canterbury Road and Heathmont Road Intersection Improvements.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.